Northern Rock: Purchase by Virgin Money

+Northern Rock Shareholder Action Group

+The Northern Rock Shareholder Action Group (NRSAG) has been active since the Northern Rock crisis began in 2007, seeking fair compensation for the thousands of small shareholders who owned Northern Rock shares.
+The group is run by a committee of volunteers.
+The UK Shareholders Association provide administrative and advisory oversight to the group.
+The Committee reached the conclusion that HM Treasury has made a substantial amount of money from running down the loan book of the bank.

+The NRSAG claimed that despite comparable conditions, no other failed bank was handled in this manner during the 2008 financial crisis.
+Instead, other banks received full Government backing, bailouts and shareholders retained their shares.
+The Government has earned a sizable surplus in the years after nationalisation, even though any and all Government assistance was completely reimbursed in those years, including interest paid at penal rates at no expense to the UK public.
+The NRSAG asked the Government to review their original compensation decision, given that the updated and widely confirmed numbers prove a huge surplus.
+To request an appeal, the NRSAG wrote to the Treasury Select Committee.

 Operations

 Northern Rock has been one of the top five mortgage lenders in the United Kingdom in terms of gross lending according to Council of Mortgage Lenders statistics.

-As well as mortgages, the bank also deals with savings accounts and insurance.
-Home and contents insurance was dealt with by AXA whilst Legal & General, whose mortgage book Northern Rock acquired, arranged life insurance investments.

 The bank offered credit cards until 2003, when it sold the business to The Co-operative Bank in order to free capital for its rapid growth in mortgage lending, making a profit of more than £7 million.
 Northern Rock continued to sell credit cards under its own brand through The Co-operative Bank until November 2007; the decision to stop was made before the 2007 crisis.

 In 2006 the bank had moved into sub-prime lending via a deal with Lehman Brothers.
 Although the mortgages were sold under Northern Rock's brand through intermediaries, the risk was being underwritten by Lehman Brothers.

-At the time of being bought by Virgin the bank had 75 branches that have since been re-branded under the Virgin Money name.
-In 2012 Northern Rock began to provide Virgin-branded savings accounts.
+Mortgages with LTV ("Loan to Value") ratios of up to 130% were made.